scrabbletank/farhome-rules/rulesdoc.md

 You overpower the mind of a creature you can see, taking control of the creature.
 Make a spellcasting roll against the creatures willpower save.
 On success you possess the creature, sensing through the creatures senses.
 For the duration you are incapacitated, instead taking actions for the creature during the creatures turn.
 Taking damage as the controlled creature causes you to make concentration checks as if you took the damage yourself.
 If the controlled creature dies while you are still in control of it you take 3 wounds of psychic damage and are stunned until the end of your next turn from the strain of dying.

-Add a superior die for every level above 8th.
+Add a superior die for every level cast above 8th.

 ___
 #### Curse of Death